outsid3rx/revortex/README.md

 #### sourceDir (optional)

 If when building Nest application you have organized the location of modules differently from the starting template, you need to specify the path to the directory that contains the modules, relative to the root directory of the server part of the application.
 The default is `src/`.

+#### mainPath (optional)
+If the main file of the Nest application is located in a different place than the default `src/main.ts`, you need to specify the path to it relative to the root directory of the server part of the application.

+#### file (optional)
+If you want to specify output file name, you can use this parameter.
+By default, the file is named `index.ts`.

 A normal `revortex.json` file looks like this: